DavidBr89/Tickle/README.md

   * User Diary (show related cards)
   * create Mission editor and reward cards
   * Manually creating Content for Cards
+  * add routing for location of cards and open navigation in google maps
   * add neighborhood range in geo card author (define the bounds of the card)

 ### Todo bugfixes